 If there’s one thing more disappointing than my overconfident schoolboy French, it’s my under-confident schoolboy cooking (read instant meals).
-So I’d travelled here, to a Michelin-starred auberge deep in the abundant heart of Provence, to tackle both bêtes noires as one.
+So I’d traveled here, to a Michelin-starred auberge deep in the abundant heart of Provence, to tackle both bêtes noires as one.

 La Bastide de Moustiers might sound like the title of an Alexandre Dumas novel, but it’s actually a boutique hotel and restaurant – owned by France’s most celebrated chef, Alain Ducasse.

 One afternoon in 1994, so the story goes, Ducasse was riding his motorbike through this part of rural Provence.
-As he rounded a corner, he suddenly beheld the 17th century Bastide (‘country house’), “rising up out of the fields of lavender and olive trees.”
+As he rounded a corner, he suddenly beheld the 17th-century Bastide (‘country house’), “rising up out of the fields of lavender and olive trees.”
 It was love at first sight and – fortunately for the property-hungry chef – the house was already for sale.

 After buying the bastide, Ducasse created the unique 12-bedroom hotel which stands here today (and recently underwent another major renovation for Spring 2018).
-His concept was to create the ultimate “safe harbour” in one of the prettiest pockets of Europe.
+His concept was to create the ultimate “safe harbor” in one of the prettiest pockets of Europe.

-Ironic, then, that I’ve picked somewhere so cosy to leave my own comfort zone.
+Ironic, then, that I’ve picked somewhere so cozy to leave my own comfort zone.
 For the duration of my crash course in gastronomy, I’m at the mercy of Ducasse’s chief culinary henchman – Christophe Martin.